In This Article

-The If-else statements are a fundamental part of programming and are used to control the flow of a program.
+The If-else condition statement is a fundamental part of programming and is used to control the flow of a program.
 In Python, they are used to make decisions based on certain conditions.
-The syntax is simple and easy to understand, making them a great tool for beginners to learn.
-In this article, we will learn about the basic if-else statements in Python and use some examples to help us understand how to use them in our code.
+The syntax is simple and easy to understand, making it a great tool for beginners to learn.
+In this article, we will learn about the if-else statements in Python and use some examples to help us understand how to use them in our Python code.

 The if-else statements in Python are of the following types: